 The ring-shaped laser beam played a key role in this breakthrough—as did critical “in-situ” experiments, says Jiandong Yuan, the lead author of the paper and a PhD student in Chen’s group.

-To see how the material behaved within the entire part as it was printing, researchers went to the Advanced Photon Source, an ultra-bright, high-energy synchrotron X-ray user facility at Argonne National Laboratory.
+To see how the material behaved within the part as it was printing, researchers went to the Advanced Photon Source, an ultra-bright, high-energy synchrotron X-ray user facility at Argonne National Laboratory.
 Combining high-speed synchrotron X-ray imaging, theoretical analysis and numerical simulation, the researchers revealed the defect mitigation mechanisms, which involve phenomena that reduce instabilities in the laser powder bed fusion process.

 The researchers also demonstrated that they could use the ring-shaped beam to drill deeper into the material without causing instabilities in the process.
 This enabled them to print thicker layers, increasing the manufacturing productivity.
 “Because we understood the underlying mechanisms, we could more quickly identify the right processing conditions to produce high-quality parts using the ring-shaped beam,” says Chen.